Save-Dao/guide/docs/discord-bots.md

 sidebar_label: Discord Bots
 ---

-_Do Raid Guild Bots Dream of Electric Tweets?_
+_Do Save Dao Bots Dream of Electric Tweets?_

-The Raid Guild relies on several bots to accomplish different automated tasks.
-Below is a quick guide to help you get to know how to interact with the different bots you might come across in the [Raid Guild Discord Server.](https://discord.gg/RWjkQ6DNnv)
+The Save Dao relies on several bots to accomplish different automated tasks.
+Below is a quick guide to help you get to know how to interact with the different bots you might come across in the [Save Dao Discord Server.]  (https://discord.gg/G2sXhQCpGg)

-## Collab.land
+## Collab.land SOON

 > Collab.Land allows anyone to utilize tokenized community management systems to create incentive alignment, automate processes, and reward participation.